Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds: Preliminaries and Definitions

 \subsection{Matrix Reconstruction and Sparsification}

 The key idea through out the paper is to approximate the time-$t$ controllability Gramian as a sparse sum of rank-$1$ matrices, while controlling the approximation error.
-To this end, we preset a key lemma from the sparsification literature which we use later in our algorithms to find sparse actuator schedules.
+To this end, we present a key lemma from the sparsification literature and state the necessary modification.
+We then use this result later in our deterministic algorithm to find a sparse actuator schedule.

 \begin{lemma}[Dual Set Spectral Sparsification \cite{Christos}] Let $V=\{v_1, \ldots, v_t\}$ and $U=\{ u_1, \ldots, u_t\}$ be two equal cardinality decompositions of identity matrices (i.e., $\sum_{i=1}^t v_i v_i^\top = I_n$ and $\sum_{i=1}^t u_i u_i^\top = I_{\ell}$ ) where $v_i \in \R^n$ ($n < t$) and $u_i \in \R^\ell$ ($\ell \leq t$).
 Given an integer $\kappa$ with $n < \kappa \leq t$, Algorithm \ref{al::dualset} computes a set of weights $c_i \geq 0$ where $i \in [t]$, such that